kkhetarpal/Literature/MonteCarloMethods.md

   * Increment total return over many episodes S(s) <- S(s) + Gt
   * Value is estimated by mean return V(s) = S(s) / N(s)
   * By law of large numbers, as N(s) -> infinity, the value converges to the true value function of our policy as we get more and more samples
-  * We want to make sure that every state in the trajectory is visited for states we care about to ahve a sufficiently large N for this to work.
+  * We want to make sure that every state in the trajectory is visited for states we care about to have a sufficiently large N for this to work.
 By following the policy pi we guarantee that we see enough visits to states.

 - **Every-Visit Monte-Carlo Policy Evaluation**
   * To evaluate a state s,